 1. Moz Pro

-Moz Pro is the gold standard for SEO tools in many ways.
+Moz Pro is the first on our list of Keywords Everywhere Alternatives.
+It is the gold standard for SEO tools in many ways.

 As a pioneer in the SEO space, the tool is highly developed into an end-to-end SEO solution covering web optimization, keyword management, and crawling.